sOUTHeRYF/Yodo1APICaller/README.md

 ### Run

-Set your startup project as **ContosoApp**, then press F5 to run.
+Set your startup project as **Yodo1APICaller**, then press F5 to run.

 ### Complete setup

 To fully explore the sample, you'll need to connect to your own Azure Active Directory and data source.
 Here's the steps you'll need to take:

-- Set your client Id: Set the *AccountClientId* field in [AuthenticationViewModel.cs](ContosoApp/ViewModels/AuthenticationViewModel.cs#55) to your Azure account client Id.
+- Set your client Id: Set the *AccountClientId* field in [AuthenticationViewModel.cs](Yodo1APICaller/ViewModels/AuthenticationViewModel.cs#55) to your Azure account client Id.
 - Set the API endpoint: In [ApiHelper.cs](ContosoModels/Database/ApiHelper.cs#44), set the value of the *BaseUrl* constant to match the url the backing service is running on.
 - Set a database connection string: In [ContosoContext.cs](ContosoService/ContosoContext.cs#39), set the connection string to one of your own local or remote databases.
 - Associate this sample with the Store: Authentication requires store association.
 To associate the app with the Store, right click the project in Visual Studio and select **Store** -> **Associate App with the Store**.
 Then follow the instructions in the wizard.

 You can then either start the service running locally, or deploy it to Azure.

-- To run locally, right-click the solution, choose *Properties*, and choose to start both **ContosoApp** and **ContosoService** at the same time.
+- To run locally, right-click the solution, choose *Properties*, and choose to start both **Yodo1APICaller** and **ContosoService** at the same time.
 - To deploy to Azure, right-click ContosoService, choose *Publish*, and then follow the steps in the wizard.

 ## Code at a glance

 If you're only interested in specific tasks and don't want to browse or run the entire sample, check out some of these files:

-- Authentication, user info, and Microsoft Graph: [AuthenticationControl.xaml](ContosoApp/UserControls/AuthenticationControl.xaml) and [AuthenticationViewModel.cs](ContosoApp/ViewModels/AuthenticationViewModel.cs)
+- Authentication, user info, and Microsoft Graph: [AuthenticationControl.xaml](Yodo1APICaller/UserControls/AuthenticationControl.xaml) and [AuthenticationViewModel.cs](Yodo1APICaller/ViewModels/AuthenticationViewModel.cs)
-- App shell and navigation menu: [AppShell.xaml](ContosoApp/AppShell.xaml), [NavMenuItem.cs](ContosoApp/Navigation/NavMenuItem.cs), and [NavMenuListView.cs](ContosoApp/Navigation/NavMenuListView.cs)
+- App shell and navigation menu: [AppShell.xaml](Yodo1APICaller/AppShell.xaml), [NavMenuItem.cs](Yodo1APICaller/Navigation/NavMenuItem.cs), and [NavMenuListView.cs](Yodo1APICaller/Navigation/NavMenuListView.cs)
-- Master/details and form layouts UI: [CustomerListPage.xaml](ContosoApp/Views/CustomerListPage.xaml), [CustomerListPageViewModel.cs](ContosoApp/ViewModels/CustomerListPageViewModel.cs), [CustomerDetailPage.xaml](ContosoApp/Views/CustomerDetailPage.xaml), [CustomerDetailPageViewModel.cs](ContosoApp/ViewModels/CustomerDetailsPageViewModel.cs), [OrderListPage.xaml](ContosoApp/Views/OrderListPage.xaml), [OrderListPageViewModel.cs](ContosoApp/ViewModels/OrderListPageViewModel.cs), [OrderDetailPage.xaml](ContosoApp/Views/OrderDetailPage.xaml), [OrderDetailPageViewModel.cs](ContosoApp/ViewModels/OrderDetailPageViewModel.cs)
+- Master/details and form layouts UI: [CustomerListPage.xaml](Yodo1APICaller/Views/CustomerListPage.xaml), [CustomerListPageViewModel.cs](Yodo1APICaller/ViewModels/CustomerListPageViewModel.cs), [CustomerDetailPage.xaml](Yodo1APICaller/Views/CustomerDetailPage.xaml), [CustomerDetailPageViewModel.cs](Yodo1APICaller/ViewModels/CustomerDetailsPageViewModel.cs), [OrderListPage.xaml](Yodo1APICaller/Views/OrderListPage.xaml), [OrderListPageViewModel.cs](Yodo1APICaller/ViewModels/OrderListPageViewModel.cs), [OrderDetailPage.xaml](Yodo1APICaller/Views/OrderDetailPage.xaml), [OrderDetailPageViewModel.cs](Yodo1APICaller/ViewModels/OrderDetailPageViewModel.cs)
 - Database and REST API calls: [ContosoDataSource.cs](ContosoModels/Database/ContosoDataSource.cs), [ApiHelper.cs](ContosoModels/Database/ApiHelper.cs), [CustomerController.cs](ContosoService/Controllers/CustomerController.cs), [OrderController.cs](ContosoService/Controllers/OrderController.cs), [ProductController.cs](ContosoService/Controllers/ProductController.cs)

 ## Design patterns